 The console on your selected desktop will immediately display diagnostic information from both AppStudio Player and the app running in it.
 Messages from the player and the app are distinguished in the App column.
 The console will receive information until you either disable logging in AppStudio Player or click Stop in the console.

 The Console tool uses the syslog protocol, a widely supported and compatible means of logging information within a network or online.
 This means that you can use the logging capabilities of AppStudio Player and console-supporting apps to send messages to other syslog consoles such as Loggly.

 To do this, manually enter the URL or IP address of your syslog location into the Log output location text box.
 You may also need to provide user ID information.
 Enter this in the User data text box.
 To learn more about user ID information and Loggly, refer to Loggly's documentation.

 Save logged console messages to a file

-The Console tool can also export the messages received to a log file that can be referred to later or sent to others.
+The Console tool can also export the messages received to a log file that you can refer to later or send to others.
 To do this, click the Save button in the console either during or after logging.
-A dialog box appears where you choose the file destination and name, and save the results as a .log file.
+A dialog box appears, allowing you to choose the file destination and name and save the results as a .log file.

 Add console compatibility to your app

 You can add the ability to output console messages to your own app.
 At a minimum, the following line of code will allow your app to output console messages to an external log file in the default location on the device: